 The Rancho Buena Vista Adobe is a 160+ year old adobe and one of the best-preserved land-grant ranchos.
 It has since been turned into a museum for the public to enjoy!

-The original Buena Vista land grant of where the Rancho Buena Vista adobe now sits was issued in 1845 Gov. Pio Pico to Felipe Subria.
+The original land grant where the Rancho Buena Vista Adobe now sits was issued in 1845 by Gov. Pio Pico to Felipe Subria.
 Felipe was a Luiseño man who was “awarded” the land grant due to converting to Christianity at the Mission San Luis Rey.

 Felipe built a small adobe and barn for his horses.
 He also raised livestock and tended to a garden.
 Sadly, nothing of the original foundation remains today.
 He eventually deeded the land to his daughter, Maria La Gracia who later sold it to Jesus Machado for $3,000.

-At one point MGM directer Harry A. Pollard and his wife, silent film actress Margarita Fischer, lived here.
+At one point MGM director Harry A. Pollard and his wife, silent film actress Margarita Fischer, lived here.
 In fact there is a mural of Mrs. Fischer in downtown Vista.
 Check it out!

 People like Joan Crawford, who donated the magnolia tree that is in the front of the courtyard, were frequent guests.
 Margarita was the epitome of a silent screen actress from that time.

 The final owner sold the ranch house to the City of Vista for $1 million.
 After the purchase, a core of volunteers built a museum from scratch.
 It was proposed to use the property as a wedding venue, and other events, for most of the income to offset maintenance costs.

 To this date, the Friends of Rancho Buena Vista, a volunteer non-profit group manages the gift shop and museum for tours.